Huntervang/NLT-Webgame/README.md

 ###Pseudocode bewegen planeet (later ook voor diepte)
 if (player moves) then

-	planet moves at 50% of player speed in opposite of the player direction
+	planet moves at 50% of player speed in opposite diraction of the player's direction

 ##Planning: